WoodieDave/GP72Aqua/README.md

 - The dashboard updates every second using a Dash `Interval` component.
 - The system loops videos automatically when they reach the end.

----

-## 🧩 Future Improvements (Optional)

-- Add logging of risk events
-- Add a sidebar for navigation
-- Add a settings page for API keys
-- Add a real vehicle‑style gauge cluster

----

-## 📬 Support

-If you want help restructuring the project again, adding new features, or cleaning up the UI, just ask.